UCDkjday/GUIDA/README.md

 ## Citing / References

-If you use GUIDA in academic work, please cite:

 > **Your Thesis** — *Title, Institution, Year.*\
 > Author: *Your Name*.\
 > (Replace this block with your finalized citation.)

 Key libraries used: **PyNWB**, **MNE**, **SciPy**, **TensorPAC**, **Matplotlib**, **DearPyGui**.\
-Welch PSD: *Welch, P. D. (1967).
-The use of fast Fourier transform for the estimation of power spectra.*

-## Contributing

-Contributions are welcome!
-Please open an issue to discuss changes.
-Typical flow:

-1. Fork the repo & create a feature branch.
-2. Add tests and docs where applicable.
-3. Open a pull request describing motivation and changes.

 ## License